+An Incomplete is issued when, due to an emergency situation such as a documented illness, a student arranges with the course instructor to complete some of the course requirements after the term ends.
 All course work must be completed within 30 days after the beginning of the next regular semester.
-Any requests to extend the 30 day time period for completing an 'Incomplete' requires approval by the appropriate Dean.
+Any requests to extend the 30-day time period for completing an Incomplete require approval by the appropriate Dean.